menu

 Allenton real estate is some of the most expensive in Michigan, although Allenton house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Allenton is generally considered to be a blue-collar town.
-36.11% of the Allenton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Allenton, you'll notice that it is more blue-collar than most other communities in America.
+36.11% of Allenton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Allenton is a town of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Allenton who work in sales jobs (11.87%), office and administrative support (11.80%), and management occupations (9.99%).

 One downside of living in Allenton, however, is that residents on average have to contend with a long commute, spending on average 38.37 minutes every day commuting to work.